novix-sa/Pyplan/docs/Pyplan Library.md

 # Pyplan Library

 Pyplan is an open source Python package designed for multidimensional dynamic simulation.
-It is based on Xarray DataArray object and take advantage of its N-dimensional arrays. providing easy-to-use labelled data structures and data analysis functions for [Python](https://www.python.org/) programming language.
+It is based on [Xarray](http://xarray.pydata.org/) DataArray object and take advantage of its N-dimensional labeled arrays functionalities. providing easy-to-use labelled data structures and data analysis functions for [Python](https://www.python.org/) programming language.